FrontEndFoxes/curriculum/workshop/mini2.md

 Remember, we chose this name inside the directive; if we had written `v-for="(dog, number) in favoriteDogs"` each item will be called `dog` and its index will be called `number`).
 :::

 To properly loop over your array of favorite dogs and append another one, you need to provide a unique key attribute for each item.
-In our case, the `index` will be the key.
+In our case, the `pet` itself will be the key.

 You can see that our empty card disappeared.
 It's fine!
 We have an empty `favoriteDogs` array so there's simply nothing to render right now.